hipstersmoothie/window-splitter/packages/state/README.md

 A state machine for a WAI-ARIA compliant window splitter.
 This package can be used to build your own window splitter for a framework or even vanilla html/js.

-If you're using a framework like React, you can use the `react-window-splitter` package instead.
+If you're using a framework like React, you should use the framework package instead.

 [Read the full docs](https://react-window-splitter-six.vercel.app)